 This Storm Is Long Overdue!

-But here is the key point: It is a product of past events that we have seen, that have never happened to combine in one place.
+But here is the key point: It is a product of past individual events we have seen combining in one place.
 Instead of asking why something like this is happening, I have always wondered why it has not!

 Weatherbell.com has been saying since the start of the hurricane season that the end of the season this year would feature a tropical cyclone coming out of the Caribbean that would threaten the East Coast.
 Just like the season started with in-close storms, we felt it would end with it, too.
 Three weeks ago, we told clients again the pattern was setting up for this.